Roster shuffle: Plans change in MLB because of health issues

 ---

-AP Sports Writers Greg Beacham, John Marshall, Rob Maaddi, Tom Withers and Stephen Whyno contributed to this story.
+AP Sports Writers Greg Beacham, John Marshall, Rob Maaddi, Tom Withers, Janie McCauley, Mike Fitzpatrick and Stephen Whyno contributed to this story.

 ---